xianwill/kplay/README.md

 ./example/movies/play-example.sh
 ```

-Once the player starts, run kafkacat in another terminal to verify your messages are coming in.
+Once kplay starts, run kafkacat in another terminal to verify your messages are coming in.

 ```
 kafkacat -C -b localhost:9092 -t example